-25 Places in Canada Every Family Should Visit – Book Review & Author Interview
+25 Places in Canada Every Family Should Visit Book Review

 Considering a vacation in Canada?
 25 Places in Canada Every Family Should Visit will inspire and guide any parent planning a trip to the world's second-largest country.
 This book is filled with funny, relatable anecdotes about exploring Canada with kids.
 My dog-eared copy has me dreaming of witnessing the Northern Lights in the Yukon, clamming for dinner on Prince Edward Island, and seeing wild polar bears in Churchill.
 Let's learn a little bit about Author Jody Robbins, her fabulous book, and her picks for the best places to visit in Canada for each season.